 One tip I can offer right now is that birds will, at some cost, try to defend their nests:

-I’ve posed this question to Sue from Le Nichoir, however, it’s probably the heaviest two weeks right now of Bird Crash, Bird Nap, and Cat Orphaning season (three big reasons for rehabilation of wild birds).
+I’ve posed this question to Le Nichoir, however, it’s probably the heaviest two weeks right now of Bird Crash, Bird Nap, and Cat Orphaning season (three big reasons for rehabilation of wild birds).
 They will be at BirdFest next weekend, so I will talk to the volunteers on hand then.

 If you want to read good advice about preventing bird crashes, and other articles about birds that have been found and rehabilitated, read Le Nichoir’s newsletter.
 It’s a high-quality PDF with a lot of research – figurative and literal – that went into it.